 In this episode Dave and Jon start with a discussion of the latest test prep scandals—they haven’t affected the LSAT yet, but someday soon they certainly could—before turning their attention to the final two weeks of prep for those planning on a March LSAT date.
-As part of that conversation they give key tips for these remaining two weeks, including advice on mentality, practice tests and proper review (including a full deconstruction of an actual test question to illustrate the ideal technique), and the appropriate study/life balance for optimal results.
+As part of that conversation they give key tips for preparing for the LSAT in these remaining two weeks.
+This includes advice on mentality, PTs and proper review, and the appropriate study/life balance for optimal results.

 Given LSAC’s recent focus on test security this type of fraudulent behavior is clearly both concerning, and potentially a threat to the purported equity meant to exist in the admissions process, and Jon and Dave pull no punches in condemning it.

-26:56 to 27:34: And now we get to tonight’s main topic: How to use the last two weeks before an LSAT to prepare!
-This is most obviously geared towards the March test two weeks away, but the talking points to come ultimately apply to the final few weeks before any future LSAT.
+26:56 – And now we get to tonight’s main topic!
+How should you prepare for the LSAT in the last two weeks?
+This is geared towards the upcoming March test, but the talking points apply to the final weeks before any LSAT.

-27:35 to 35:39: As they often do at the outset of prep discussions, Dave and Jon begin by talking mentality.
+27:35 – As they often do at the outset of prep discussions, Dave and Jon begin by talking mentality.
 Namely, that success in the final days and weeks becomes less and less about how much more you can learn, and instead often centers on the mindset you’re able to foster and maintain.
-Tips are given for staying positive in the home stretch, avoiding burnout, and managing test day anxiety when the exam’s in progress.
+Tips are given for staying positive in the home stretch, avoiding burnout, and managing test day anxiety.

-35:40 to 38:00: One key to focus on as the test approaches is the idea of “quality over quantity” in prioritizing your time and efforts.
-That idea is introduced briefly, and serves as a central theme for much of the discussion that follows.
+35:40 – One key to focus on as the test approaches is the idea of “quality over quantity” in prioritizing your time and efforts.
+They briefly introduce this idea and it serves as a central theme for much of the discussion that follows.

-38:01 to 46:20: With the notion established of valuing the quality of your prep over its sheer volume, the next step is learning as much as possible, and as specifically as possible, about your strengths and weaknesses at this final stage.
-Comparing those to our predictions about what’s most likely to appear on the March test allows you to create a precise game plan for finishing strong, so Jon and Dave outline exactly how to determine those elements.
+38:01 – Now it’s clear that the quality of your prep over sheer volume is the key.
+So, the next step is learning as much as possible, about your strengths and weaknesses at this final stage.
+Comparing those to our predictions about what’s most likely to appear on the March test allows you to create a precise game-plan for finishing strong.
+So, Jon and Dave outline exactly how to determine those elements.

-46:21 to 53:29: Whether you’re focused on targeted concept drills, individual test sections, or full practice tests, knowing how much to do, when, and where will help you continue to improve without burning yourself out.
+46:21 – It doesn’t matter whether you’re focusing on specific concept drills, individual test sections, or full practice tests.
+Knowing how much to do, when, and where will help you continue to improve without burning yourself out.

-53:30 to 1:00:52: Not only is it critical that you properly review everything you study (as described in the last section), but there are also a handful of recent, real LSATs that you should be extremely familiar with before test day.
+53:30 – It’s critical that you properly review everything you study.
+But, also note there are also a handful of recent LSATs that you should familiarize yourself with before test day.
 This portion of the chat will tell you both how, and what, to review.

-1:00:53 to 1:26:40: To demonstrate the review process in action, a sample LSAT question is presented and then thoroughly deconstructed (June 2007 LR1, #14).
+1:00:53 – To demonstrate the review process in action, a sample LSAT question is presented and then thoroughly deconstructed (June 2007 LR1, #14).
 Do your best to mirror these techniques in your own question analysis!

-1:31:05 to 1:32:35: Outro.
+1:31:05 – Outro.
 Thanks as always for tuning in!
 Be sure to subscribe, leave us a rating, and send us any questions or topics you’d like us to cover: email@example.com.